-Participants do not submit the code for their CKD models, but rather run each of them on the 50-profile Evaluation-1 and Evaluation-2 datasets with the following well-mixed gas concentration scenarios:
+Participants do not submit the code for their CKD models, but rather run each of them on the 50-profile Evaluation-1 dataset.
+For CKD models generated for the two NWP applications, the well-mixed greenhouse gas concentrations use the present-day values given in the third line of Table 2.
+For CKD models generated for climate modelling, they run each of the 34 scenarios given in Table 2 in the longwave, and the first 18 scenarios in the shortwave.

-- For CKD models generated for the two NWP applications, the present-day scenario in Table 2. - For CKD models generated for climate modelling, the four individual scenarios 'glacial maximum', 'preindustrial', 'present-day' and 'future'. - For CKD models generated for climate modelling, the present-day conditions but with individual gases perturbed in the ranges shown on the last line of Table 2; CO2 should use the values 140, 280, 1120 and 2240 ppmv.
-CH4 should use the values 350, 700, 1200, 2600 and 3500 ppbv.
-N2O should use the values 190, 270, 405 and 540 ppbv.
-CFC-11 and CFC-12 may simply use the extreme ends of the proposed range.
-The present-day scenario will already be available providing an additional point in each of these ranges.

-For both set of 50 evaluation profiles they submit a NetCDF file containing the following variables as a function of profile number:

-- Pressure at layer interfaces, copied from the input file; - The absorption optical depth of all gases in each layer, in each of N g-points; - In the shortwave only, the Rayleigh scattering optical depth in each layer and g-point;

-- In the shortwave only, the TOA solar irradiance integrated over the parts of the spectrum contributing to each g-point, scaled such that these numbers sum to a total solar irradiance of 1360.5 W m-1. - In the longwave only, the Planck function at each layer interface, integrated over the parts of the spectrum contributing to each g-point.
-At a given layer interface, these values should sum to close to σT^4 , where σ is the Stefan-Boltzmann constant and T is the temperature at the layer interface (provided in the input file). - Information on which parts of the spectrum are represented by each g-point, to be used in section 4.4 for investigating the representation of cloud optical properties.
-For some CKD schemes, the only information available is the wavenumber bounds of each band, and so the file would convey to which band each g-point belongs.
-For other schemes, however, the spectral contribution to each g-point is known at a fine spectral scale, in which case it should be contained in the file at around 10 cm^{-1} resolution in the longwave and 50 cm^{-1} resolution in the shortwave.
-In the longwave the spectral weighting is dependent on temperature, in which case it should be provided at temperatures of -40 and +10°C, corresponding to representative temperatures of ice and liquid clouds, respectively.
+- For each of these scenarios, they submit a netCDF file containing the following variables as a function of profile number in the Evaluation-1 dataset: - Pressure at layer interfaces, copied from the input file; - The absorption optical depth of all gases in each layer, in each of N k terms; - In the shortwave only, the Rayleigh scattering optical depth in each layer and k term; - In the shortwave only, the TOA solar irradiance integrated over the parts of the spectrum contributing to each k term, scaled such that these numbers sum to a total solar irradiance of 1361 W m-1. - In the longwave only, the Planck function at each layer interface, integrated over the parts of the spectrum contributing to each k term.
+At a given layer interface, these values should sum to close to σT^4 , where σ is the Stefan-Boltzmann constant and T is the temperature at the layer interface (provided in the input file).

-These files should be compatible with the CKDMIP software, which can then read them in and compute profiles of upwelling and downwelling irradiances, both at each gpoint and as broadband values.
+These files should be compatible with the CKDMIP software, which can then read them in and compute profiles of upwelling and downwelling irradiances, both at each k termand as broadband values.
 This ensures that the radiative transfer is identical to that used in generating the line-by-line benchmarks, so that when the irradiances are compared to the benchmarks, the differences are only due to the spectral approximations made in the CKD model.